ulp16/FRE-ady/README.md

 # FRE-ady
 Implementation of the Flesch Reading Ease formula for Adyghe.
+It also provides implementation for English for comparison purpose.

 **USAGE:**
 1) Recommended Python version is up to 3.9 (no higher).